 CASINO GERMS VS. HOUSEHOLD BACTERIA

-To get a handle on the meaning behind these bacteria levels, we compared each surface’s germ count with the number of bacteria found on common objects at your home.
-Four of the five surfaces averaged several times more bacteria than the typical toilet seat, toilet handle, bathroom door knob, and bathroom light switch.
+To get a handle on the meaning behind these bacteria levels, we compared each surface’s germ count with the number of bacteria found on common objects in your home.
+Four of the five surfaces averaged several times more bacteria than the typical toilet seat, toilet handle, bathroom doorknob, and bathroom light switch.

 THE TYPES OF GERMS DETECTED